New year, new job? Give employees reasons to stay

 We’ve all heard the saying, “Love what you do and do what you love.”
 And during the pandemic, the importance of that statement has never been more appropriate.
 Many people have taken stock of their lives and their careers to try to make that statement a reality.

-It’s as if people have had “New Year’s Resolutions” about their career all year long, leading to this mass exodus from either their current role or from the workforce as a whole.
+It’s as if people have had “New Year’s Resolutions” about their careers all year long, leading to this mass exodus from either their current role or from the workforce as a whole.
 Historically, about 2.3% of the workforce leave their job in January.
 And since August, 2.9% have already quit, according to the Bureau of Labor Statistics.
 So, it leaves us to ask, how high will that figure get by January 2022?

 It may be time to address the elephant in the room.
 Ask yourself, are your employees happy with their current situation?
 As an employer, are you truly offering what candidates want?
 Most importantly, are you working to retain your staff with the upcoming resolution season?